imarc/handbook/frontend.markdown

 As of May 2015, the definitive list includes Chrome and Firefox (Mac & Windows), IE 10+, Safari 8+ (Mac & iOS), Android Browser (Android 4.1), and Android Chrome (Android 4.2–4.4).

-By default we do not test on IE 6-8.
+By default we do not test on IE 6-9.
 However individual projects may require browser support beyond our defaults.
 In these cases the additional support will be specified in the proposal and strategy documents.

+One case where this is of particular concern is when a large group of potential site users will be using Windows XP.
+These users are unable to upgrade beyond IE 8, so we should be mindful of the issues they might face.

 ### Mobile Browser Support